andersonopt/website/content/blog/product-release-notes-3-20-20.md

 We released quite a few updates to Geo Analysis in this latest release.
 Check out the new features!

-## New Geo Analysis Fields
+## New Geo Analysis Box

-We temporarily have **two** Geo Analysis task sections currently visible on a project.
-Since we've added quite a bit of new functionality and overhauled the backend engine, we published the new Geo Analysis tool, while still painting access to the old tool.
+We temporarily have **two** Geo Analysis boxes/task sections currently visible on a project.
+One box (labeled 'New') is our new version and the other is our 'Old' version.

-* I would recommend trying out the new Geo Analysis Task and please email us if you have any feedback/issues with the new task.
+Since we've added quite a bit of new functionality and overhauled the backend engine, we published the new Geo Analysis tool while still maintaining access to the old one.

-* We will eventually deprecate the old Geo Analysis task, but we want to confirm the new one is fully validated before we hide the old task.
+* We will eventually deprecate the old Geo Analysis task, but we want to confirm the new one is fully validated before we hide the old task (please to shoot us a note if you have any feedback/issues).

 ADD SCREENSHOT AFTER LENGTH OF FIELDS ARE ADJUSTED